yasinzaii/WF-VAE/README.md

 # 📰 News

-* **[2024.11.25]**  🔥🔥🔥 We have released our 16-channel WF-VAE-L model along with the corresponding training code.
+* **[2024.11.25]**  🔥🔥🔥 We have released our 16-channel WF-VAE-L model along with the training code.
 Welcome to download it from [Huggingface](https://huggingface.co/chestnutlzj/WF-VAE-L-16Chn).

 # 😮 Highlights